Aquatic toxicity part II: precision and accuracy of classifications

 METHODOLOGY

 Smarter Sorting used the Acute Toxicity Estimation (ATE) to arrive at our aquatic toxicity estimates.
 The chemicals and associated concentrations for each product were derived from SDSs and ingredients labels.
 For ingredients derived from product labels in lieu of the SDS, we deduced ranges of potential concentrations based on regulatory requirements for listing chemicals on SDSs and ingredients labels.
-For more information on how concentrations were estimated, refer to our previous paper on calculating aquatic toxicity.
+For more information on how concentrations were estimated, refer to our previous paper on calculating aquatic toxicity

 Using the calculated aquatic ATE, we assigned products with ATE values greater than 500 mg/L a score of PASS.
 For products with ATE values of less than 500 mg/L we assigned a score of FAIL.
 This threshold is based on information listed on the DTSC website.
 (It should be noted that the published study labels several products as FAILS despite having LC50 values greater than 500 mg/L (e.g., sample numbers 180, 220, 296, 374, 389)).